Skip to product information

 Shipping calculated at checkout.

-In 1973, in Bahia, Jorge Amado supported the release of new editions of the Olinto couple's books.
+In 1973, in Bahia, Jorge Amado supported the launch of new editions of the Olinto couple's books.

-I think the idea of Zora and you launching here, in one of DM's bookstores, is a great idea, the new edition of “Iemanjá” and “Theories and Other Poems”.
+I think it's a great idea for Zora and you to launch the new edition of “Iemanjá” and “Theories and Other Poems” here, in one of DM's bookstores.

-Jorge Amado (1912-2001), one of the most famous writers in Brazilian literature, was successful in bookstores and on Brazilian television through numerous successful soap operas.
+Jorge Amado (1912-2001), one of the most famous writers in Brazilian literature, became a hit in bookstores and on Brazilian television through numerous successful soap operas.
 His work has been translated into 49 languages and published in 55 countries, making him a global literary icon whose popularity rivals that of Paulo Coelho.
 A great admirer of Jorge Amado's work, his wife Zélia (1916 - 2008), who was also a renowned writer, photographed her husband's life and always helped him a lot.
-For example, she proofread and typed the author's original manuscripts on the machine.
+For example, she revised and typed the author's original manuscripts on the typewriter.
 They lived in Rio de Janeiro, Europe and Bahia, her husband's homeland.

-Antonio Olinto and Zora Seljan were among the closest friends of Jorge Amado and Zélia Gattai.
-They lived in London, and kept in touch by correspondence between visits.
-Afro-Brazilian culture was a constant theme, given the common interest they had in the subject.
-Zora wrote two books about “Iemanjá” (1967 and 1972), an important African deity, who also inspired Jorge Amado in one of his first novels, “Mar Morto” (1936).
-Antonio, in turn, wrote “Theories and Other Poems” in 1972, the English translation of As Theories by Jean McQuillen.
+Antonio Olinto and Zora Seljan were among Jorge Amado and Zelia Gattai’s closest friends.
+They lived in London and kept in touch by correspondence between visits.
+Afro-Brazilian culture was a constant topic, given their shared interest in the subject.
+Zora wrote two books about “Iemanjá” (1967 and 1972), an important African orisha, who also inspired Jorge Amado in one of his first novels, “Mar Morto” (1936).
+Antônio, in turn, wrote “Theories and Other Poems” in 1972, the English translation of Jean McQuillen’s Theories.

-A handwritten note from Jorge Amado, a letter from him dealing with literature, finally a special document .
+A handwritten note from Jorge Amado, a letter from him discussing literature, in short, a special document.

 View full details